Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: No proper conjugation for divergence-type groups

 for every $z \in X$.
 By the quasi-invariance of $\{\widetilde \mu_z\}_{z \in X}$ under $N(\widetilde \Gamma)$, $\{\mu_z\}_{z \in X}$ is also $N(\widetilde \Gamma)$-quasi-invariant.
 Moreover, the dependence of the constant $D$ is as stated. \end{proof}

 We state and prove the main theorem in this section.
 We say that $G \subset \Isom(X,d)$ admits {\it proper conjugation} if there is some element $\alpha \in \Isom(X,d)$ such that the conjugate $\alpha G \alpha^{-1}$ is a proper subgroup of $G$.
-Our result says that divergence type groups do not permit such an unusual conjugation.
+Our result says that divergence-type groups do not permit such an unusual conjugation.

 \begin{theorem} Let $G \subset \Isom(X,d)$ be a non-elementary discrete group of divergence type that is uniformly properly discontinuous.
 If $\alpha G \alpha^{-1} \subset G$ for $\alpha \in \Isom(X,d)$, then $\alpha G \alpha^{-1} =G$. \end{theorem}